zaykoK/hydrus-react/README.md

 # Hydrus-react

-Hydrus-react is a web app using [hydrus API](https://github.com/hydrusnetwork/hydrus).
+Hydrus-react is a web app written in React/TypeScript using [hydrus API](https://github.com/hydrusnetwork/hydrus).
 The goal is to give a viewing experience similiar to booru/pixiv where using tags and similiar/related files takes you on a journey through your library.
 Inspired by somewhat clunky tag interactions in [hydrus-web by floogulinc](https://github.com/floogulinc/hydrus-web)